cyprusrust/CyprusRust/posts/2023-10-01-software-freedom-day.md

 &nbsp;

-Last weekend your favourite people at the [CDC](https://cdc.cy) organised a conference for [Software Freedom Day](https://wiki.softwarefreedomday.org/2023/Cyprus/Paphos/CDC).
+Last week we had the pleasure to partecipate [Software Freedom Day](https://wiki.softwarefreedomday.org/2023/Cyprus/Paphos/CDC).
 We beat all our affluence records and we had 3 great talks discussing Open Source.

 Of course, I came up with a creative idea to include Rust in the discussion and prepared [a talk](https://cyprusrust.github.io/generative-ai-slides) about my experience using AI and trying to avoid Python.